idaholab/moose/framework/doc/content/source/meshgenerators/BlockToMeshConverterGenerator.md

 ## Visual Example

-In the input below, we use the `BlockToMeshConverterGenerator` to extract six selected blocks from the input 3D mesh in the first figure.
+In the input below, six selected blocks are extracted from the input 3D mesh in the first figure.
 The final mesh is shown in the second figure.

 !listing test/tests/meshgenerators/block_to_mesh_converter_generator/conv_multiblock.i